Housing

 Obviously a larger cage will be needed if a few snakes are kept together, but there are also more serious things to watch out for.

 With some garter snake species, there is a risk of cannibalism, and they should be housed individually.
 This is especially true of the Western Terrestrial Garter Snake (Thamnophis elegans), the most commonly kept subspecies of which are the Wandering Garter Snake (T. e. vagrans) and the Coast Garter Snake (T. e. terrestris).
-There have been many reports of Wandering Garter Snakes that ate their cagemates.
+There have been many reports of Wandering Garter Snakes eating their cagemates.
 While some have kept this species collectively with no trouble at all, play it safe and keep no more than one per cage.
 Cannibalism has also been reported in Checkered Garter Snakes (Thamnophis marcianus) and occasionally with Common Garter Snakes (Thamnophis sirtalis).
 The risk with common garters is probably quite small, and I keep mine collectively, but it has been known to happen, so consider yourself warned.

-Food fights are a serious concern when feeding garter snakes, and it's likely that most reports of cannibalism are as a result of accidents happening during feeding.
+Food fights are a serious concern when feeding garter snakes, and it’s likely that most reports of cannibalism are as a result of accidents happening during feeding.
 Garter snakes are very enthusiastic feeders and are attracted to motion.
-If you’re feeding them together in the same cage, one snake may be attracted to the other snake's food, and may grab the other end and start swallowing.
-One may keep going and swallow the other if you don't intercede.
-So, unless you’re prepared to deal with food fights (and I don’t recommend it), it's best to feed them separately.
-Have one or more small holding cage to feed them in, away from the other one(s).
+If you’re feeding them together in the same cage, one snake may be attracted to the other snake’s food, and may grab the other end and start swallowing.
+One may keep going and swallow the other if you don’t intercede.
+Interceding is not fun.
+Feed your garter snakes separately: have a couple of small holding cages to feed them in, so that each snake can eat without its cagemate trying to steal its dinner.